shielsr/assignment-04/documentation.md

 - Improved page template and layout.
 Included page titles with Jinja.
 - Recoded forms for better layout and fixes.
 Added new Bootstrap styles and custom CSS
 - Added 'Show password' checkbox in forms using Javascript
+- Created a /my-account page, showing orders associated with my account
+- Added an empty state on the /my-account page where the user hasn't created any orders
+- Wrote a delete_order function, allowing users to cancel orders on the /order and on the /my-account pages
+- Wrote update function for the /admin page.
+Admins can update the status of orders, which the user can see in their account